 As substantiated the Project GHG Analysis and summarized in EIR Section 4.4, the Project GHG emissions in 2020 would be reduced by approximately 15.98% when compared to 2007 baseline conditions as defined in the Green Plan.
 This reduction is consistent with the Green Plan 15% GHG emission reduction target in baseline (2007) GHG emissions by the year 2020.
-The Project would therefore conform to and support GHG emissions reduction targets established under the City Green Plan, and in so doing would support and conform to GHG emissions reduction targets established under AB 32.
+The City Council hereby finds that the Project would therefore conform to and support GHG emissions reduction targets established under the City Green Plan, and in so doing would support and conform to GHG emissions reduction targets established under AB 32.

 Further, irrespective of the use of the BAU threshold, substantial evidence exists supporting the conclusion that the Project's GHG emissions impacts are less-than significant.
-To this end, the analysis at EIR Section 4.4 substantiates that the Project GHG emission would be less-than-significant when considered independently within the context of applicable SCAQMD significance thresholds and CEQA Guidelines GHG Emissions Significance Factors.
+To this end, the City Council hereby finds that the analysis at EIR Section 4.4 substantiates that the Project GHG emission would be less-than-significant when considered independently within the context of applicable SCAQMD significance thresholds and CEQA Guidelines GHG Emissions Significance Factors.